Hounfor/The-Big-Deal-Add-On/README.md

 – Updated MechAffinity settings.

 **ATTENTION!
 If you're using CAC-C and have Artemis-equipped LRM-15 and/or LRM-20 from Delta (-1 slot, -4 heat), be sure to dismantle them from your 'Mechs and sell them from the storage before installing TBD 1.4.5, otherwise you will NOT be able to load your saves.
 If you have already installed the update, but have not done so, use the save editor to remove this weapon.**

+Version 1.4.6

+– Fixed minor bugs in Xotl, previously made in 1.4.5.

+– Replaced mod.json for CAC-C version with the current one.

+– Fixed Stone Rhino model 5, 6 and 7 actuators for simulation modes.

+Thanks to Kierk for pointing out the issues.

 # FAQ:
 – I installed this mod and it doesn't work!